November 2016, part five - Beppu

 Tea room in our hotel

-We reached half of our stay in Beppu.
+We had reached the halfway point of our stay in Beppu.
 It was time to relax and organize all the experiences...
 But time pushed us here and when we wanted to see something, we had to move again.
-After the aquarium and sea animals in Kagoshima we were attracted by monkeys in Beppu.
-Only 5 kilometers from our hotel, we thought - cool, we'll walk on foot.
-But the fatigue of constantly packing and moving drove me, and I really had to push myself the last meters of walking along the seaside on the sidewalk beside the highway.
+After seeing the aquarium and sea creatures in Kagoshima, we were drawn to the monkeys of Beppu.
+The monkey park was just 5 kilometers from our hotel, we thought - cool, we'll walk on foot.
+But the fatigue of constantly packing and moving had taken its toll, and I really had to push myself the last meters of walking along the seaside on the sidewalk beside the highway.

-To stay only 2.6 meters above sea level is not very good when a tsunami comes...
+To be only 2.6 meters above sea level is not very good when a tsunami comes...

 A funicular that took us to the monkeys